jacob35/jacob35/README.md

 I also love running, being outdoors, and playing or watching sports.
 I enjoy learning new things and taking on new challenges.

-See more details about me and my work experience on my LinkedIn page (https://www.linkedin.com/in/jacob-ryan-chase/).
+See more details about me and my work experience on my [LinkedIn page](https://www.linkedin.com/in/jacob-ryan-chase/).
 Please feel free to connect with me.

 # Programming/Data Experience
 1. 5+ years experience with Python